ga-wdi-lessons/sinatra-rest/intro-and-params.md

 * show me more info about the artist named 'Drake'
 * here's my information, please register me as a user
 * show me all tenants in the apartment at '123 Walnut Dr.'
-* place the tenant 'Andy Kim' into the apartment at '42 Wallaby Way, Sydney'
+* place the tenant 'Andy Whitley' into the apartment at '42 Wallaby Way, Sydney'
 * turn on the lights in my living room

-It then *does something(s)* to *process* that request.
+It then *does something* to *process* that request.
 That could be:

 * retrieving the data necessary from a database
 * adding info / modifying info in a database